 The plain style of writing lies between the flat and ornate styles.
 As its name indicates, it is not verbose or needlessly complicated.
 Nor is it dull or bland.
 It is characterised by clear syntax, precise word choice, natural emphasis and unobtrusive grammar.
 The plain style is effective, economical and useful.
 Its great versatility means that it can accommodate just about any stylistic flourish, linguistic device and authorial personality – but with restraint rather than indulgence.

 The plain style puts less strain on the brain.
-It’s relatively easy to read, and has little or no jargon or ambiguity.
+It’s relatively easy to read, and has minimal jargon and ambiguity.
 Its punctuation serves the text rather than interfering with it.
-It uses the most appropriate words and structures to get the writer’s points across with minimal fuss and affect.
+It uses the most appropriate words and structures to get the writer’s points across with little fuss and affect.
 Sense flows from the text, instead of being hidden in it or obscured by it.
 The reader doesn’t waste time re-reading sentences in search of subjects, predicates, points and meaning – these are already clear.
 The hard work has already been done.

 Rewriting comprises much of this work, because the plain style does not emerge automatically: it requires attention and application.
 Often it’s only when we look back at our writing that we notice imprecision, filler phrases, lack of ‘flow’ and other shortcomings.
 Then we need to analyse, prune, re-arrange and variously modify our writing to optimise its intended effect, which is usually some form of communication.
 The plain style can be strong, succinct, graceful and unpretentious, and is therefore very well suited to formal writing.